SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ### Drivers

 Using this tab, you can create a kind of a stint plan for the simulated session.
 You can use every driver, which is known in the current telemetry database.
 When the simulation runs, the drivers are picked up for each stint in the order, in which they appear in this list and the simulation tries to use driver specific data for all simulation relevant aspects like lap times, fuel consumption, tyre degredation, and so, if such data is available.
-If not the grand average of all available data is used instead.
+If not, the grand average of all available data is used instead.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Strategy%20Settings%205.JPG)